 Our team boasts over 350 years of experience.
 Quite an accomplishment.
 When you study with us, you not only get a wealth of information using the most up to date course materials in the market but also a lifetime of experience with our online tutors and in class instructors.

 Geoffrey Dominy is an author, independent gemmologist and jewellery appraiser who appeared on the Canadian Antiques Roadshow for four seasons.
 He received his F.G.A through the Gemmological Association of Great Britain (Gem-A) in 1987 passing the diploma examinations with distinction.Throughout the 1990’s, Geoff developed and taught the ‘Gemmology’ program at Red River Community College and The University of Manitoba in Winnipeg, worked for the Canadian Institute of Gemmology, was President and Founder of the Jewellery Appraisers Association of Canada and was a contributing author for the 5th & 6th Editions of Robert Webster’s ‘Gems’ which even today is considered one of the most authoritative textbooks in Gemmology.
 He is also the author and creator of the digital e-book 'The Handbook of Gemmology'.
-First released in 2013, the handbook has now been sold or downloaded in forty-three countries, is used by fourteen schools, colleges, universities and gemmological organizations as their recommended textbook and features the award winning photography of the Tino Hammid and Jeff Scovil.
+First released in 2013, the handbook has now been sold or downloaded in fifty-three countries, is used by fourteen schools, colleges, universities and gemmological organizations as their recommended textbook and features the award winning photography of the Tino Hammid and Jeff Scovil.
 In 2016, Geoff created 'Gemmology Today', a quarterly gemmological publication that now has a readership of over 20,000 and has been viewed and downloaded in over 50 countries.
 In 2019, Geoff published 'Gemología Para Todos', a Spanish translation of the first fourteen chapters of the Handbook of Gemmology.
 In 2021, he created ColourWise, a digital colour grading system now taught in our Coloured Gemstone Grading 2 course.

 Leone Langeslag is a graduate of the Federation for European Education in Gemmology (FEEG) (2006), an independent gemmological consultant and a dedicated teacher.
 Her desire to provide accessible gemmological training in the Netherlands led to the formation of the Dutch Gem Academy as part of her company Sole Leone in Naarden, only 20 minutes from Amsterdam.
 In addition to the theoretical and practical courses and programs offered through the Dutch Gem Academy and the World Gem Foundation.
 Leone also offers lectures, workshops and webinars, providing solutions for individuals and small groups who wish to become professional gemmologists.
 She is actively involved with the Gemma Association in Holland and a frequent visitor to international symposiums, exhibitions and trade shows where she continues her own gemmological education and passion for collecting gemstones and minerals.
 She also serves on the World Gem Foundation Executive Committee.